Nikolov-A/Nikolov-A/README.md

 ### 🌱  Who I am?
 - I'm dedicated, detail-oriented, reliable, hardworking and easy going person who believes he can find common language with everyone.
-- Most of all, I enjoy the learning process, therefore in data analytics field I saw opportunity to develop my full potential.
+- Most of all, I enjoy learning process, therefore in data analytics field I saw opportunity to develop my full potential.
 - I’ve got experience in Data Analytics, SQL, MySQL, Data Visualization, Python, Tableau, Statistics, Web Scraping, Excel, Research, Git, GitHub, Machine Learning, Natural language processing and more.
 - I've done multiple projects, which helped me to get familiar with data analytics job, and to realise that, this is for me!
 __________________________________________